ehsangazar/persiajs/README.md

-# Tehran JS Website
+# Persia JS Website

-This is a website for Tehran JS Community written with Gatbsy
+This is a website for Persia JS Community written with Gatbsy